rekluzlabs/vaultcuisine/README.md

 Features

-Scan any recipe — printed or handwritten, via camera or photo import On-device text recognition using ML Kit OCR
+Scan any recipe whether printed or handwritten, via camera or photo import On-device text recognition using ML Kit OCR
 On-device AI structuring using Gemini Nano (via Android AICore) where supported, with a deterministic regex-based fallback on devices without on-device GenAI support